 The lightweight Fridja takes about 45 seconds to warm up and is capable of providing up to 14 minutes of continuous steaming.
 The whole system is comprised of a hand unit, a 260ml water tank, a flat plastic collar stiffener, a collapsible clothes hanger, a soft fabric guard for delicates and a nice velvet pouch to put it all in.
 In a stroke of minor genius, it also comes with a space-saving adaptor that allows you to use any standard plastic drinks bottle instead of the main water tank.

-Despite how well this works, the £100 asking price does seem a bit steep given all the plastic involved; the AC cable could do with being a bit longer, too.
-That being said, if you do a lot of business-based travel with suits, shirts, skirts and blouses then this small, eminently packable package will get you out of a tight fix.
+If you do a lot of business-based travel with suits, shirts, skirts and blouses then this small, eminently packable package will get you out of a tight fix.
 After all, who wants to turn up at the investor’s meeting looking like a corrugated scarecrow?